Softphone Vs Hardphone: What to Choose in 2023?

 The world of communication technology is changing as well as evolving at a rapid pace.
 New developments are emerging constantly, and for most businesses unified communication (UC) success comes down to one key issue – the type of endpoint they choose.

-When it comes to endpoints, businesses have a choice between VoIP softphones – that live on their computer desktop and draw from software solutions – or desk phones – the traditional telephony system we are all familiar with.
-While some phone system vendors are convinced that the days of the desk phone are drawing to an end, others believe that this legacy solution will continue to be a part of business environments for years.
+When it comes to endpoints, businesses have a choice between VoIP softphones – that live on their computer desktop and draw from software solutions – or hardphone – the traditional telephony system we are all familiar with.
+While some phone system vendors are convinced that the days of the hardphone are drawing to an end, others believe that this legacy solution will continue to be a part of business environments for years.

-The choice of whether to deploy a desk phone or softphone solution is a question that many organizations face.
+The choice of whether to deploy a hardphone or softphone solution is a question that many organizations face.

-In this blog, we will walk you through a comparison of desk phones and softphones, to assist you to make the right choice for your business communication needs.
+In this blog, we will walk you through a comparison of desk phones and softphones, to assist you to make the right choice with consideration of some important softphone factors for your business communication needs.

 - What is a Softphone?